 Prepare potatoes

 Note: Baking vs. boiling potatoes: I prefer to bake the potatoes instead of boiling them to prevent the absorption of extra water, which might add hydration to the dough.
-Additionally, baking ensures maximal potato starch gelatinization, which results in a light and fluffy texture10.
+Additionally, baking ensures maximal potato starch gelatinization, which results in a light and fluffy texture.

 Preheat the oven to 350°F (178°C) with a rack in the middle.
-Grab three or four potatoes that together weigh at least 300g or so — you will need a little extra to avoid coming in short (I baked 3 and had a little leftover) and scrub the skin clean under running water.
+Grab three or four potatoes that together weigh at least 300g or so—you will need a little extra to avoid coming in short (I baked 3 and had a little leftover) and scrub the skin clean under running water.
 The recipe calls for 203g of potato flesh so make sure the potatoes you’re baking are a little over this to cover any lost potato in processing — go for 300g to play it safe.

 Place the whole potatoes into a small roasting pan or dish and, with a fork, prick the skin around the potatoes several times to allow them to breathe during baking.
 Bake the potatoes for about 1 hour, flipping them halfway through.
 Remove them from the oven when a knife can easily slide into the center of the potato (internal temp of 208-211°F / 98-99°C).